35 Snacks From Your Childhood You Forgot You Loved

 Snacks from the '90s

 Probably one of the most fondly remembered bygone snacks, Betty Crocker Dunkaroos came individually packed and lunchbox-ready.
 Though the concept was simple—vanilla cookies with a side of chocolate frosting for dunking—the impact was big.
 They were discontinued in the United States in 2012, but there's a silver lining.
-Dunkaroos are returning in summer 2020!
+Dunkaroos returned in summer 2020, but they sold out pretty much instantly.
+If you're lucky, though, you might still find them at a convenience store.

 Fruit snacks are a hallmark of childhood, but do you remember Shark Bites?
 They might not have tasted different than any other fruit snacks, but those cool shark shapes, the mysterious white shark, and the special editions like shark teeth and tiger sharks all made their mark on the snack world.
 They're still around today, just with a few extra labels promising that they are gluten-free and naturally flavored.

 The '90s were truly a gummy golden era.
-Perhaps the strangest—but among the most memorable—were Fruit Gushers, a jewel-shaped gummy candy filled with thick, fruity liquid that gushes out when you bite down.
+Perhaps the strangest—but among the most memorable—was Fruit Gushers, a jewel-shaped gummy candy filled with thick, fruity liquid that gushes out when you bite down.
 They are, as promised, made from real fruit juice as well as sugar and corn syrup.
 Lots of corn syrup.
 If you want to revisit your youth, you can still grab a box.

 Fruit by the Foot